Are you looking for the best window air conditioner to keep you nice and cool from the summer heat?

 Finally, each air conditioner is ENERGY STAR Certified for low operating costs.

-Here is another top window air conditioner that you can control with a smartphone or other mobile device.
+Here is another top window air conditioner brand that you can control with a smartphone or other mobile device.

 This unit is one of the only other products available that has Wi-Fi control.